This post may contain affiliate links. Please read my disclosure policy.

 This fresh and light tequila sour is shaken until thick and creamy, and the reward is a very pleasing balance of sweet and tart.

-Topped off with a creamy layer of foam, this is a cocktail to enjoy anytime you want the mood to feel decadent and fun.
+Topped off with a creamy layer of foam, this is a cocktail to enjoy anytime you’re craving a classic tropical cocktail, or you want the mood to feel decadent and fun.

 There’s something special about making a drink with tequila and pretty much any variety of citrus.
 The two together just make so much sense.

 But especially the mix of tequila and LIME — they quench your thirst like nothing else can.

 If you browse my other cocktail recipes, you’ll find more than a few drinks mixed with that made-for-each-other combo.

 I think it’s because the tartness of lime softens the sharp aromatic zing of tequila, making your mouth thirsty for another sip.